NetApp/na_cloud_volumes_automation/README.md

 ## Folder Contents
 **AWS:** This folder contains various deployment and configuration scenarios for NetApp Cloud Volumes on AWS.
 **Azure:** This folder contains various deployment and configuration scenarios for NetApp Cloud Volumes on Microsoft Azure.
+**GCP:** This folder contains various deployment and configuration scenarios for NetApp Cloud Volumes on Google Cloud Platform.

 ## Requirements
 1. Terraform >= 0.13